JamesTsay-12/blog-site/_posts/2025-10-31-Investor-Personalities.md

 Most people aren’t one archetype.
 You might be an *Engineer-Opportunist* hybrid — systematic most days but tactical during crises.
 Or a *Philosopher-Believer* who stays passive but holds a little BRK.B “just in case.”
+You can see this in the case of Warren Buffett, who embodies a couple of archetypes: Opportunistic Strategist and Active Believer

+I'm a hybrid of several of these archetypes, enjoy evaluating different strategies, and trying to fit something that I will stick with.

 What matters isn’t the label — it’s understanding your tendencies so you can **design safeguards**.
 For instance: